Hi, nice to see you!

 Filter

-If you want to filter on a sub-entity, make sure to expand the entity first.
+If you want to filter based on a sub-entity, ensure you expand the entity first.

 Filter by date and time